Peter-32/JavaScript-Quiz-Application/README.md

 Additional information
 -----------------------
-1. The quiz will work for one question or many questions
+1. The quiz will work for one question or many questions.

-2. Each question can only have one answer
+2. Each question can only have one correct answer.

-3. Each question requires four choices of answers
+3. Each question requires four choices of answers.